erichilarysmithsr/CULAPSEWolfSDK/README.md

 L1 + L2 + START
 ```

-The dog should be lying on the floor now and you should HEAR that the dog is more silent than before.
+The CULAPSEWolf should be lying on the floor now and you should HEAR that the dog is more silent than before.

 Now to run the examples you should put your dog on the back and fold in all legs.
 This is the safest way!
 Run the example of your choice like this: